 - Don’t use your stove to heat your house.

-- Change your five most-used light bulbs to compact fluorescent light bulbs (CFLs).
+- Change your light bulbs to LEDs.

-- Always buy ENERGY STAR®-qualified CFLs.
+- Always buy ENERGY STAR®-qualified LEDs.

 - Make sure the rubber flapper in your toilet tank forms a tight seal to keep water from leaking into the bowl.
 Leaks can add 50 percent or more to your water bill.

-- Install a high-efficiency showerhead (below 2 gallons per minute).
+- Install a high-efficiency shower head (below 2 gallons per minute).

 - Don’t put cleaning tablets in the toilet tank—they can corrode the rubber flapper and cause it to leak.